This is the multi-page printable view of this section. Click here to print.

 Audit Log SettingsSelectWhether to save Audit Log

-• If Audit is set, DB performance may degrade
+• Enabling Audit may degrade DB performance

 ParameterRequiredDB configuration parameters

-• Parameters can be modified after the service creation is completed, and after modification a DB Restart is required
+• Parameters can be modified after the service creation is completed, and a DB restart is required after modification

 DB CollationSelectData sorting method